 - 1. Since 2021, we RECOVER OUR OWN POST-PRODUCTION WASTE.
 Through programming changes in our ERP systems, many of our plants are now able to sort their post-production waste and save valuable materials from incineration.
 By creating homogenous waste streams, we facilitate recycling. - 2.
 In coming years, we aim to optimize the recycling process by REINCORPORATING OUR POST-PRODUCTION WASTE into our raw materials.
-The focus is on polyester (PES), which represents approximately 70% of the materials we use.
+The focus is on polyester (PES), which represents above 80% of the materials we use.
 We are currently assessing the possibility to use thermogranulation the melting of PES waste so it breaks down into tiny granules to recycle our waste streams. - 3.
-By adding a clear digital materials passport to our products, we aim to recover mattress covers that consumers dispose of after a trial period.
-From May 2022 onwards, BekaertDeslee will offer some of its customers mattress covers with a DIGITAL TRANSPARENT CIRCULARITY TAG.
-This improves transparency and will in coming years allow for sorting and recycling, in line with the latest recycling technology trends and innovations.
+We strongly believe in the addition of a digital material passport to our products, so they can be recovered at end of life and they accompanied with the right information to be recycled.
+We are actively seeking customers are interested parties who would like to co-develop a closed loop system with us.